 The fact that the Earth has gone through climate changes before does not in any way reduce the damage that such a change will do to our civilization and other life on our planet now.

 General effects will include catastrophic shifts in climate, with extensive disruptions of food and water supplies, accompanied by resulting political instability.
 Those in coastal areas will suffer the most, and many of the world's oldest and grandest cities, as well as its agricultural areas, will have to be abandoned or extensively modified.
+Extreme weather of all kinds is forecast, causing damage by floods or droughts, etc. These effects are detailed in subsequent sections.

 DETAILS